 We have assembled a team of experts that specialize in Bariatric procedures including our surgeons, physician assistants, medical assistants, nutritionists, insurance coordinators and office staff members.

-Dr. Neil Floch, Dr. Craig Floch and Dr. Abe Fridman have developed a team of experts that have designed a comprehensive and multi-dimensional weight loss program which addresses all aspects of the patient's life.
+Our physicians have developed a team of experts that have designed a comprehensive and multi-dimensional weight loss program which addresses all aspects of the patient's life.
 We believe that postoperative nutritional and psychological support and exercise are essential elements to the success of our bariatric program.
-Counseling in these areas contribute to our patients' success in achieving and maintaining their goals.
+Counseling in these areas contributes to our patients' success in achieving and maintaining their goals.
 They are provided with monthly support groups for psychological, nutritional and exercise counseling.
 Preoperative and postoperative nutritional assistance is provided by registered dieticians, specializing in helping obese patients achieve their desired weight loss results and optimal health.

 AMANDA CHRISTIE, PA-C